 Luck-Based Mission: Most maps have randomly generated buildings, so it's in your interest to restart missions over and over to see what you could get.
 One such map, if you're lucky, might give you two populous cities, one with Coal and Iron and the other with a Steel Mill, creating a very lucrative route for you.
 Or you might end up with a Bakery at one and a Produce Farm at the other.

 Mighty Glacier: The Three-Truck Shay in 2.
 It has awful top speed, likely being even slower alone than other trains with full cargo, but its grade performance and speed loss with cars is amazing, making it very slow, but it can easily power over hills and mountains while towing six cars, when most other trains would slow to a crawl.

-Obvious Rule Patch: A mission in Tycoon 2 has you develop a downtown rail system for Seattle, transporting only passengers of four classifications.
-The rule patch is that the game treats these special cargo cars as freight instead of passengers for tracking profit, resulting in the managers that give massive profit boosts to passenger travel being useless when otherwise they would have the mission much easier.
+Obvious Rule Patch: A mission in Tycoon 2 has you develop a downtown rail system for Seattle, transporting only passengers of four classifications (depending on their destination).
+The rule patch is that the game treats these special cars as freight instead of passengersnote A stealthy Take That, perhaps? for tracking profit, resulting in the managers that give massive profit boosts to passenger travel being useless when otherwise they would make the mission much easier.

 Units Not to Scale: The trains seem to be a mile tall when compared to the size of the map.

 We Buy Anything: On easier difficulty levels cities and towns will buy any goods.
 At higher levels commodities are only demanded if a local industry needs them, and small towns must expand into cities before they will buy passengers, mail, and other goods.